Shauzen-Prog/vision-of-the-depths-technical-sample/README.md

 # Vision of the Depths – Technical Sample

-### Unity Gameplay Systems Overview
+**TL;DR:** A Unity 6 technical gameplay sample focused on clean, decoupled systems and solid architectural foundations for scalable projects.

 ---

+## If You Have 5 Minutes

+If you don’t have time to read the full README, these files provide a **high-signal overview** of how the project is architected and how gameplay systems are designed:

+- **EventBus**
+  Central, non-static, testable event system used to decouple gameplay, dialogue, closeups, and scene routing.

+- **PlayerFacade + PlayerFacadeService**
+  Single access point to the player, safe to use across additive scenes and fully decoupled from presentation.

+- **SceneRouter**
+  Additive scene routing with async loading, preload support, controlled activation, and transition abstraction.

+- **CloseupInteractionV2**
+  Interaction system integrating cameras, player control locking, dialogue coordination, and additive scenes.

+- **Drill HFSM**
+  Core gameplay mechanic implemented as a hierarchical finite state machine, fully decoupled from UI, audio, and VFX.

+These files reflect a focus on **maintainability, testability, and team-friendly gameplay architecture**.

+---

 ## Overview

-**Vision of the Depths** es un proyecto desarrollado en **Unity 6** como parte de una tesis de desarrollo de videojuegos.
+**Vision of the Depths** is a project developed in **Unity 6** as part of a game development thesis.

-El foco principal del proyecto está puesto en la **arquitectura de sistemas**, la **modularidad**, el **desacoplamiento** y la **preparación para extensión y testeo**, más que en el contenido artístico o visual.

-El juego es una experiencia narrativa de **terror psicológico sci-fi**, pero este repositorio público contiene **únicamente un subset curado del código**, con el objetivo de mostrar **criterios técnicos y decisiones de diseño de sistemas**.

-> Este repositorio no representa el proyecto completo del juego, sino un **technical sample orientado a gameplay y systems programming**.
+The main focus of the project is on **systems architecture**, **modularity**, **decoupling**, and **preparation for extension and testing**, rather than on visual or artistic content.

+The game itself is a **sci-fi psychological horror narrative experience**, but this public repository contains **only a curated subset of the code**, intended to showcase **technical decision-making and gameplay systems design**.

+> This repository does not represent the full game project, but rather a **technical sample focused on gameplay and systems programming**.

 ---

 ## Architectural Approach

-El proyecto está construido bajo una filosofía de **arquitectura modular**, priorizando:

-- Bajo acoplamiento entre sistemas
-- Comunicación desacoplada mediante eventos
-- Separación clara de responsabilidades
-- Preparación para extensión futura
-- Facilidad de testeo y mantenimiento
+The project is built around a **modular architecture philosophy**, prioritizing:

+- Low coupling between systems
+- Event-driven, decoupled communication
+- Clear separation of responsibilities
+- Future extensibility
+- Ease of testing and maintenance

 ---

-## Principios y Técnicas Utilizadas
+## Principles & Techniques Used

 - Dependency Injection (**Zenject**)
 - Event-Driven Architecture (**EventBus**)
-- Facade Pattern para sistemas complejos (Player)
+- Facade Pattern for complex systems (Player)
-- State Machines / **HFSM** para lógica de gameplay
+- State Machines / **HFSM** for gameplay logic
-- ScriptableObjects para configuraciones y tooling data-driven
+- ScriptableObjects for data-driven configuration and tooling
-- Uso extensivo de **interfaces** para desacoplar contratos
+- Extensive use of **interfaces** to define clear contracts

 ---

 ## Core Architecture

-El proyecto cuenta con una capa **Core reutilizable**, independiente del gameplay específico, que incluye:

-- **EventBus global** para comunicación desacoplada
+The project includes a **reusable Core layer**, independent from game-specific gameplay logic, which provides:

+- A **global EventBus** for decoupled communication
-- **Scene Routing System** con soporte para:
+- A **Scene Routing System** supporting:
-  - escenas aditivas
+  - additive scenes
   - preload
   - unload
-- **Abstracciones de Input** desacopladas del Unity Input System
+- **Input abstractions** decoupled from the Unity Input System
-- **Arquitectura base de Interaction** reutilizable
-- **HFSM genérico** basado en coroutines

-Esta capa está pensada para ser reutilizable en otros proyectos.
+- A reusable **Interaction architecture**
+- A **generic HFSM** implementation based on coroutines

+This layer is designed to be reusable across other projects.

 ---

-## Gameplay Systems Destacados
+## Gameplay Systems

-### Player Modular (Facade + Input desacoplado)
+### Modular Player (Facade + Decoupled Input)

-- Implementación de un **PlayerFacade** como punto único de acceso al jugador
+- **PlayerFacade** implemented as a single access point to the player
-- Input completamente desacoplado mediante puertos
+- Input fully decoupled via input ports
-- Separación clara entre:
+- Clear separation between:
-  - Dominio
+  - Domain
-  - Aplicación
+  - Application
-  - Presentación
+  - Presentation
-- Preparado para bloquear capacidades específicas:
+- Designed to selectively block player capabilities:
   - movement
   - look
   - pause
   - closeups

 ---

 ### Interaction System + Closeup System

-- Sistema de interacción basado en **interfaces y contexto**
-- Targets de interacción desacoplados del input
+- Interaction system based on **interfaces and interaction context**
+- Interaction targets fully decoupled from input handling
-- **Closeup System** con:
+- **Closeup system** supporting:
-  - prioridades
+  - priorities
   - requests
-  - bloqueo de control del jugador
+  - player control locking
-- Integración limpia con diálogos y escenas aditivas
+- Clean integration with dialogue system and additive scenes

 ---

-### Drill HFSM (Core Mecánico)
+### Drill HFSM (Core Gameplay Mechanic)

-- **Hierarchical Finite State Machine** dedicada al drill
+- **Hierarchical Finite State Machine** dedicated to the drill mechanic
-- Estados y sub-estados claramente separados
-- Lógica de gameplay completamente desacoplada de:
+- Clear separation of states and substates
+- Gameplay logic fully decoupled from:
   - UI
   - Audio
   - VFX
-- Comunicación vía eventos
-- Ejemplo de **mecánica core con arquitectura extensible**
+- Event-based communication
+- Example of a core gameplay system designed with extensibility in mind

 ---

 ### Scene Routing / Additive Loading

-- Sistema de navegación de escenas desacoplado
+- Decoupled scene navigation system
-- Soporte para:
+- Supports:
-  - cambio inmediato
+  - immediate transitions
-  - carga asíncrona con progreso
+  - asynchronous loading with progress reporting
-  - escenas aditivas
+  - additive scenes
-  - preload sin activación
+  - preload without activation
-- Uso de **SceneReferenceObject** para evitar strings hardcodeados
+- Uses **SceneReferenceObject** to avoid hard-coded strings
-- Preparado para futura integración con Addressables
+- Prepared for future **Addressables** integration

 ---

 ### EventBus

-- EventBus central para desacoplar sistemas
+- Central EventBus used to decouple systems
-- Uso extensivo en:
+- Extensively used across:
   - gameplay
-  - diálogos
+  - dialogues
   - closeups
-  - drill
+  - drill logic
   - scene routing
-- Incluye **tests unitarios básicos** de publish / subscribe
+- Includes **basic unit tests** validating publish / subscribe behavior

 ---

 ### Cheats & Tools (Data-Driven)

-- Sistema de cheats pensado como **herramienta de desarrollo**
+- Cheat system designed as a **development and debugging tool**
-- Configuración data-driven mediante ScriptableObjects
+- Fully data-driven via ScriptableObjects
-- Útil para:
+- Useful for:
-  - debug
+  - debugging
   - QA
-  - iteración rápida
+  - rapid iteration
-- Ejemplo de tooling diseñado desde arquitectura
+- Example of tooling designed with architecture in mind

 ---

-## Estructura del Repositorio

-Este repositorio contiene únicamente código:
+## Repository Structure

+This repository contains **code only**:

 2-Scripts/